trueMiskin/unstable-unicorns/thesis/5-game-implementation.md

 The continuous effects must inherit the `AContinuousEffect` base class.
 The continuous effect implementation is much simpler than the one-time effect.
 Only override the method which you want to implement.
 The trigger effect is only a composition of the trigger predicate, the list of events to listen to, and the effect factory for the one-time effect.

+All implemented one-time effects are in the `BasicEffects` directory.
+Good examples of implemented classes are `BringCardFromSourceOnTable`, which is a pretty simple effect, and a more complicated effect is `DiscardEffect`.

+All implemented continuous effects are in the `BasicContinuousEffects` directory.
+An example of implemented class can be `PlayerCantPlayUpgrades`.

 ## Creating a new agent

 Creating a new agent is not complicated.
 We need to create a new class that inherits from the `APlayer` base class and implements all methods.
 Each method has a short description of when this method is used.
 There is one condition, the agent __should not cheat__.
 Making an agent that cheats is easy because it can look at other player cards -- all information is accessible through `GameController`.
 We can add some cards to the agent's hand by `GameController`.
 We can find out who other players are (for instance, for cooperation) and many other things.

 Additionally, the agent should not modify the list of available actions.
 The list can be a list of effects, cards or players.
 Do not modify it because effects do not make a copy of this list before the agent is called.
 It is not hard to fix this problem, but this solution was chosen primarily due to performance reasons (not to make lots of list copies).

+All implemented agents are in the `Agent` directory.
+Good examples of implemented classes are `RandomPlayer` and `RuleBasedAgent`.